lf-/blog/content/posts/computing-should-enable-humans/index.md

 We spend a huge amount of our lives using software, and there are a *lot* of factors that can make the difference between being under the thumb of software and software being a force of good in our lives.
-I have been thinking about a lot of these things subconsciously for years, and it's become clear that these are actually *values* that I care about, not just software things.
+I have been thinking about a lot of these things subconsciously for years and picking projects based on the right vibes, and it's become clear that these are actually *values* that I care about, not just software things.

+Resiliency is important, and it is especially so in things that we need to use to do our jobs and live our lives.

 I hope that you too can get to a place where the Computer generally works and is a positive influence on your life.

+🏴